talhagit/Web-Scraping-Invisalign.com-doctors-with-Scrapy-and-Selenium/README.md

 # Web-Scraping-using-Scrapy-Images-Text
-This code will extract images,Text from : http://books.toscrape.com/catalogue/category/books/romance_8
+This code will extract doctors info from : https://www.invisalign.com/find-a-doctor, using Selenium web driver and Scrapy

-Prerequisite:
+**Prerequisite:**
 pip install Scrapy

-Overview
+pip install selenium

+In addition you will need to install firefox Gecko driver from : https://github.com/mozilla/geckodriver/releases/tag/v0.23.0

+**Overview**
 Scrapy is a fast high-level web crawling and web scraping framework, used to crawl websites and extract structured data from their pages.
 It can be used for a wide range of purposes, from data mining to monitoring and automated testing.

 For more information including a list of features check the Scrapy homepage at: https://scrapy.org